f5devcentral/f5-agility-labs-xc/docs/class4/lab1.rst

    http://petapi.cloud.myf5demo.com/lab/app-api-v2.json

    .. note::
+         *Depending on browser, you may need to copy content and save as **app-api-v2.json**.
-      *This is a modified version (v2) of the JSON/OpenAPI spec file you previously downloaded*
+         This is a modified version (v2) of the JSON/OpenAPI spec file you previously downloaded*

 #.
 Returning to the **Swagger Files** window you were at previously, click the three dots …
    in the **Action** column.
 In the resulting selection menu, select **Update New Version**